Lucasfilm, LTD/20th Century Fox

 Following Han’s rescue, Luke returns to Dagobah to confront the dying Yoda (Frank Oz) and the Force Ghost of Obi-Wan Kenobi (Alec Guinness) as to why they lied to him about the history of Darth Vader/Anakin Skywalker and in the process discovers that Leia is his long-long twin sister.

 Say what now?
 That’s just one of the groan inducing revelations in RETURN OF THE JEDI that led me to come to the conclusion that George Lucas was just shoveling a buncha Bantha poop in claiming for all those years that he had nine completely written STAR WARS screenplays locked away in a secret vault somewhere.
 I myself believe that Lucas simply did not want to risk angering his fans by having Leia choose between Luke and Han, both of whom she showed interest in as both men had qualities she was attracted to.
-And the tension between Luke and Han, competing for Leia and both discovering they had become good friends added a nice level to their relationship.
+And the tension between Luke and Han, competing for Leia all while becoming close friends in the process added a nice level to their relationship.
 Lucas threw all that out the window when he decided that Luke and Leia were siblings.
 I didn’t like it for a long time but I’ve come to accept it and by the time I saw THE LAST JEDI I even embraced it.

 Meanwhile, The Rebel Alliance make plans to destroy the second Death Star before it becomes operational. being protected by an energy shield generated from the forest planet of Endor.
 Han, Luke and Leia lead a strike team down to the planet to destroy the generator station.
 Lando and the Mon Calamari Admiral Ackbar (Timothy D. Rose/Erik Bauersfeld) will lead the Rebel Fleet to attack The Death Star II once the shield generator is down.